Documentation

 Inputs for metrics

-You can further filter exported metrics by providing an array of inputs that applies to metics only.
+You can further filter exported metrics by providing an array of inputs.
+It applies to metics only.

 Example configuration for exporting all metrics from cubejs-server to Prometheus (opens in a new tab) using the prometheus_remote_write sink: